 Welcome

 Welcome to my webpage.
-I serve as Assistant Professor in the Graduate School of Public Policy at Nazarbayev University.
-I received my PhD in Public Administration at the Robert F. Wagner Graduate School of Public Service at New York University.
-My research and teaching interests include collaborative policy formation, the nonprofit sector, and state politics.
+I hold a PhD in Public Administration from the Robert F. Wagner Graduate School of Public Service at New York University.
+My research and teaching interests include collaborative policy formation, the nonprofit sector, and local politics.

 Thanks very much for visiting.